USA / USD

 The 10 Clauses

 The ISO 9001:2015 standard is organized into 10 clauses.
-Clauses 1-3 are introductory and explanatory sections.
+Clauses 1-3 don't contain any requirements.
+They are the introductory chapters containing additional explanations: the scope of the ISO 9001 standard, references and definitions.
 Clauses 4-10 contain the actual ISO 9001:2015 requirements.

 Introductory clauses